BEST NEW YEAR RESOLUTIONS OR NEW YEAR TASKS

 - Were they the same resolutions that you set the year before last?

-I’m betting for most of you, your answer to all 3 questions makes you feel a bit bummed out, right?
+I’m betting on most of you; your answer to all three questions makes you feel a bit bummed out, right?
 Why?

 Simple.
-None of us likes to face our failures.
+None of us like to face our failures.

 I have a solution that I promise you will change your life.